 Unique Skills Investment Banks Want in its Graduate Employees

-Investment banks and investment management companies have demanding checklists of skills that they seek in candidates applying for their graduate or internship schemes.
-Plus, each firm will also seek unique traits in candidates that match their corporate culture.
+Investment banks and investment management companies have demanding checklists of skills they look out for in candidates applying for their graduate or internship schemes.
+On top of that, each firm also seeks unique traits in candidates that match their corporate culture.

 Key investment skill #1: Intellect

 It goes without saying that investment employers place a lot of emphasis on hiring bright candidates.
 But what specific intellectual skills are their recruiters actually looking for?